Sanjaygenius777/kiitfest8.0_IOT_BAKEOFF/README.md

 ## Overview

 The KIITFEST IOT BAKEOFF Quiz Website is an interactive platform that enabled live quiz sessions.
-The website successfully managed live participation from 17 teams, offering real-time quizzes, dynamic leaderboards, and instant feedback to keep the competition exciting.
+The website successfully managed live participation from 17 teams, offering real-time quizzes and instant feedback to keep the competition exciting.

 ## Key Features

 - **Interactive Quiz Sessions:**
   Real-time quiz rounds with timed questions and immediate feedback.

-- **Live Scoring & Dynamic Leaderboards:**
-  Scores are updated live and displayed on dynamic leaderboards to track team rankings.

 - **Responsive Design:**
   The website is optimized for both desktop and mobile devices, ensuring a seamless user experience on all platforms.